 Since my time at university I’ve completed multiple projects in both my academic and free time and these can all be seen in my Portfolio.
 I have partaken in multiple Game Jams and competitions as a part of small teams developing these games.
 Our most recent and noteworthy achievement was coming 2nd place in the EGX Rezzed Creative Assembly Game Jam 2016 and competing with industry professionals for prizes as the only complete team of students.

-Through out all of the work that I completed in my time alive I have come to realise that I possess a true passion for programming, scripting and helping artists achieve their goals.
-Problem solving is what I truly crave and delight in.
-This lead me to realise that the role of Technical Artist was an ideal job for me: if fulfills my desire to solve problems and in a way that helps others by developing tools for artists and improving workflows.
-In addition to this, games have always been a huge inspiration for me from a young age and I’ve always felt they are one of the most potent form of story-telling of the modern age.
+Through out all of the work that I completed in my time alive, I have come to realise that I possess a true passion for programming, scripting and helping artists achieve their goals.
+Problem-solving is what I truly crave and delight in.
+This lead me to realise that the role of Technical Artist was an ideal job for me: if fulfils my desire to solve problems and in a way that helps others by developing tools for artists and improving workflows.
+In addition to this, games have always been a huge inspiration for me from a young age and I’ve always felt they are one of the most potent forms of story-telling of the modern age.
 Not to mention, great games truly are the most fun you can have, no matter what form they come in (not just digital!).